Frallan75/Smack/README.md

 # Smack
-Smack is a smashing app
+Smack is a smashing app - a Slack clone!